Belt Filter Press

 Belt Filter Press is a dewatering machine that separates liquids from solids.
 We use it to dewater residue, fiber, waste, spent, dreg, pulp, sludge.

-Applications Of Belt Filter Press
+Belt Filter Press Applications

 Sludge dewatering